 - Use a roller to wipe away the brush strokes for the last coat if the first two layers are not smooth enough.

 - Usually, by using latex or regular paint, you can mix some colors.
 However, in some cases, the finished hand feel and texture is quite difficult to clean and leaves wipe marks when you clean it.

 Some people prefer oil-based paint more because it’s more durable and easy to clean but the minus point is that it smells and takes more time to dry.
 Also, oil-based paints have limited color variations that might not be your style.

 (You may also love this: Striking Black Dining Room Ideas for Bold Shade Enthusiasts)

 If you love the result, you could just stop until the last step.
 However, if you would like to add another protection to the table, cover it with another layer of polyurethane by using a specific brush to apply it.
 Once all the steps are done, let it dry for about 48 or 72 hours before you use it again.
 When it’s dry, clean the surface once again to make sure that you get your desired dining table.

-(You may also love this: Magnificent Formal Dining Room Ideas for Your Special Moments)
+(You may also love this: Attractive Minimalist Dining Room Ideas To Make It Looks Stylish)

 Now it’s your turn to make your dining room furniture gets a new face by repainting it!